Recruitment and Retention

 Blue Ribbon Commission

-The State Board of Education’s Teacher Recruitment and Retention Blue Ribbon Commission presented their final recommendations to the State Board of Education at their meeting in October 2022, detailing immediate, short-term, and long-term solutions to address teacher recruitment and retention in Missouri.
-The Commission was charged with delivering a report that would provide a summary of the Commission’s work along with clear action steps, suggested legislative and policy changes, and any other specific and measurable strategies recommended to address teacher recruitment and retention challenges in Missouri.
-Click here to read more about the Commission.
+The State Board of Education’s Teacher Recruitment and Retention Blue Ribbon Commission was charged with delivering a report to the State Board, which provided a summary of the Commission’s work along with clear action steps, suggested legislative and policy changes, and any other specific and measurable strategies recommended to address teacher recruitment and retention challenges in Missouri.
+Based on the Commission Goals listed below, the group divided their work into the following phases, representing the two primary factors that contribute to teacher recruitment and retention issues:

 Career Ladder Program